crew102/hippie/README.md

 **An RStudio addin for Hippie Code Completion**

 * **Speed.** Hit fewer keystrokes in getting the word you want
-* **More completions in R.** Extends completions to string literals, comments, and all throughout Roxygen blocks.
+* **More completions in R.** Extends completions to string comments, string literals, and all throughout Roxygen blocks
-* **Completions outside R.** Get completions in files where you otherwise can't - .yml, .txt, .md, markdown sections of .Rmd, etc.
+* **Completions outside R.** Get completions in files where you otherwise can't - .yml, .txt, .md, etc.

 ## About